avier99/ossh/README.md

-# ossh — SSH config and key management, the secure way, by default.
+# ossh

-ossh is a terminal UI for managing SSH hosts and keys.
-Single binary.
-No account.
-No cloud.
-No passwords stored — ever.
+SSH config and key management, the secure way, by default.

 ---

 ## Why

-Most people use SSH passwords because setting up key auth is a multi-step process with room to get it wrong. ossh makes the secure path the easy path — generating keys with the right settings, copying them to servers correctly, and keeping your `~/.ssh/config` clean and backed up.
+Most people use SSH passwords because setting up key auth is too many steps with too much room to get wrong. ossh makes the secure path the easy path.
+It handles key generation, copies keys to servers correctly, and keeps your `~/.ssh/config` clean and backed up.

 ---

 ## What it does

-- **Connect** — fuzzy-search your hosts and launch a session
+- **Connect** — fuzzy search your hosts and launch a session
 - **Add host** — key auth by default, password auth available with a clear warning
 - **Generate key** — ed25519, passphrase prompted, correct permissions, named cleanly
-- **Copy key to server** — `ssh-copy-id` with a manual fallback
+- **Copy key to server** — tries `ssh-copy-id` first, falls back to manual instructions
-- **First-run setup** — creates `~/.ssh/` if missing, audits permissions and reports issues
+- **First-run setup** — creates `~/.ssh/` if missing and audits permissions

 ---